Friday, January 27, 2023

 written by D.

 The vividness of color was spectacular.
 Lambent bristles of a fine brush, and skilled hands seemed to have imbued the pigment with soul: it lived.
-She gazed into the eyes of the subject, and felt an immense weight – unfathomably dense, a thing like a black hole forming in her gut.
+She gazed into the eyes of the subject, and felt an immense weight – unfathomably dense, like a black hole forming in her gut.
 Dread circled her heart and threatened to swallow it whole.
 It was, after all, an impeccable rendition of her own face which had been bonded to this canvas, in pigment and oil.
 It struck a dissonant chord of terror deep within Jean.

 “Wow!
 Who painted that for you?
 It’s soooooo great,” exclaimed her excitable younger sister, Leslie.
 Her curiosity was immense.
 “But you look kinda dead, like a zombie . . . a pretty zombie,” she added, skipping to her big sister’s side.